There are three basic categories of 401(k) fees: investment fees, plan administration fees, and individual service fees

 Want to ask your employer for a lower-cost 401(k)?

-Here at Human Interest, our HI advisory fee is on average 0.50%1, and employers can choose to cover most of that.
+Here at Human Interest a monthly investment advisory fee of up to 0.01% of the plan's assets is charged to the plan and allocated to participants' account.
+In addition, participants using Human Interest Advisors' Model Portfolios tend to see average fund expense ratios of 0.07%1, and employers can choose to cover most of that.
 We offer access to nearly every mutual fund and index fund on the market, including low-cost funds from Vanguard, Dimensional Fund Advisors, BlackRock, Charles Schwab, and more.
 In fact, the average fund fee for our model portfolios is 0.07%, for a total average fee of 0.57%.
 By offering lower charges than the average 401(k) fees, expenses, and other costs, we can help plan participants such as yourself maximize your retirement savings.

 If your company’s 401(k) provider is charging high fees or doesn’t offer low-cost funds, tell your HR manager about Human Interest’s investment policy — we’re committed to making retirement possible for everyone.
 Get in touch with our helpful representatives to find out more about our 401(k) services.